How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks: Limitations and Conclusions

 \section{Limitations and Conclusions}

 \looseness=-1 We present a benchmark to investigate the vision capabilities of MFMs by translating standard computer vision tasks into an API-compatible format that can be solved via prompt chaining.
 Our results show that current MFMs have relatively stronger performance in semantic tasks compared to geometric tasks, and GPT-4o is generally the best-performing model, followed by Gemini 2.0 Flash and 1.5 Pro, o4-mini, Claude 3.5 Sonnet, Llama 3.2, and Qwen2-VL-72B.
-Despite the impressive recent advancement in their capabilities, this current generation of MFMs lags significantly behind vision specialists for all tasks, even when those specialists are evaluated under the same prompt chaining constraints.
-This suggests plenty of room for improvement in model development.
-Furthermore, we observe that recent reasoning models such as o1, o3, and o4-mini show promising performance on geometric tasks, indicating growing capabilities in 3D understanding.
+Despite recent advances, MFMs still lag significantly behind vision specialists, even when specialists are evaluated under the same constraints of the prompt chain.
+However, recent reasoning models such as o1, o3, and o4-mini show promising performance on geometric tasks, indicating growing capabilities in 3D understanding that complement their already strong semantic performance.
+We conclude with some limitations and future directions: